 First Degree Robbery

 If you either use violence against the victim or threaten deadly force with the presence of a weapon, you could face the more serious first degree robbery charge.
-If you are convicted of this charge, you could be sentence to 10 years to life in prison.
+If you are convicted of this charge, you could be sentenced to 10 years to life in prison.

 If this is your first robbery conviction, you will have a mandatory minimum sentence of 3 years.
 However, if this is your second or subsequent conviction for robbery, your mandatory minimum sentence will be 5 years.